 HSBC Institutional Trust Services (Singapore) Limited (the "Trustee") is under a duty to take into custody and hold the assets of First Real Estate Investment Trust (the "Trust") and its subsidiaries (the "Group") in trust for the holders ("Unitholders") of the units in the Trust (the "Units").
 In accordance with the Securities and Futures Act (Cap.
-289), its subsidiary legislation and the Code on Collective Investment Schemes and the Listing Manual (collectively referred to as the "laws and regulations"), the Trustee shall monitor the activities of Bowsprit Capital Corporation Limited (the "Manager") for compliance with the limitations imposed on the investment and borrowing powers as set out in the trust deed dated 19 October 2006 (subsequently amended on 6 September 2007) between the Trustee and the Manager (the "Trust Deed") in each annual accounting period and report thereon to Unitholders in an annual report which shall contain the matters prescribed by the laws and regulations, Singapore Financial Reporting Standards as well as the recommendations of Statement of Recommended Accounting Practice 7 "Reporting Framework for Unit Trusts" and the Trust Deed.
+289 of Singapore), its subsidiary legislation and the Code on Collective Investment Schemes (the "CIS Code") and the Listing Manual (collectively referred to as the "laws and regulations"), the Trustee shall monitor the activities of Bowsprit Capital Corporation Limited (the "Manager") for compliance with the limitations imposed on the investment and borrowing powers as set out in the trust deed dated 19 October 2006 (subsequently amended on 6 September 2007) made between the Trustee and the Manager (the "Trust Deed") in each annual accounting period and report thereon to Unitholders in an annual report which shall contain the matters prescribed by the laws and regulations, Singapore Financial Reporting Standards as well as the recommendations of Statement of Recommended Accounting Practice 7 "Reporting Framework for Unit Trusts" issued by the Institute of Certified Public Accountants of Singapore and the provisions of the Trust Deed.

-To the best knowledge of the Trustee, the Manager has, in all material respects, managed the Group during the financial year covered by the accompanying financial statements, set out on pages 34 to 67 in accordance with the limitations imposed on the investment and borrowing powers set out in the Trust Deed, laws and regulations and otherwise in accordance with the provisions of the Trust Deed.
+To the best knowledge of the Trustee, the Manager has, in all material respects, managed the Group during the year covered by the accompanying financial statements, set out on pages 38 to 83 in accordance with the limitations imposed on the investment and borrowing powers set out in the Trust Deed, laws and regulations and otherwise in accordance with the provisions of the Trust Deed.

-For and on behalf of the Trustee,

-HSBC Institutional Trust Services (Singapore) Limited
+For and on behalf of the Trustee, HSBC Institutional Trust Services (Singapore) Limited